5 Ways Public Education Is Hurting Our Students in the U.S.

-The “gifted” or “gifted and talented” program poses another dilemma in our brilliant educational system.
+The “gifted” or “gifted and talented” program poses another cause for concern in our educational system.
 These programs are for students who are supposedly more intelligent and more capable than our “average” students.

 In most cases, students in this program come from affluent homes and their parents pushed for their kids to qualify.

 The very name "gifted and talented" implies that students who aren’t in this program don’t have gifts or talents.
-It implies that those in the program are special and those who aren’t in the program are ordinary.
+It sends the message that those in the "gifted program" are special and those who aren’t in the program are ordinary.